hypo69/hypo/docs/gemini/consultant/ru/webdriver/js.md

     def get_page_lang(self) -> str:
         """Retrieves the language of the current page.

-        Returns:
-            str: The language code of the page, or an empty string if unavailable.
+        :return: The language code of the page, or an empty string if unavailable.
         """
         try:
             return self.driver.execute_script('return document.documentElement.lang;') or ''